YunoHost/doc/packaging_apps_guidelines.md

 #### YEP 2.2
 ##### Using bash for main scripts | validated | Home | WORKING |
-Action scripts (install, upgrade, remove, backup and restore) must be in the bash so that the cli / api yunohost can call them correctly.
+Action scripts (install, upgrade, remove, backup and restore) must be in the bash so that the CLI/API YunoHost can call them correctly.

 That being said, there is nothing to prevent other scripts or function libraries from using these scripts.
 These are not obliged to be in bash.

 However, careful attention must be paid to the correct display of logs of information, warning, or errors.
-So that a user of the cli / api yunohost can understand the operation of the script just executed and if necessary repair its YunoHost instance.
+So that a user of the CLI/API YunoHost can understand the operation of the script just executed and if necessary repair its YunoHost instance.

 #### YEP 2.3
 ##### Save the answers during the installation | validated | manual | WORKING |